SomdattaNag/Security-Screening-System/learn.md

 10. Submit a PR (pull request)
     1. Go to your fork on GitHub and click Compare & pull request.
     2. Provide a clear explanation of your changes.

+# Rules for Contributors

+**1.** Assignement to contributors is on a FCFS ( First Come First Serve basis), whoever comments first gets assigned first.
+**2.** The contributors who comes next, gets assigned if the previous assignee doesn't complete their task.
+**3.** General deadline for each level of assignment:
+       1. level 1: maximum 2-3 days
+       2. level 2: maximum 5-6 days
+       3. level 3: maximum 7-8 days
+**4.** If contributors want more days to work, deadline can be extended.

 # For testing and development